microsoft/vscode-docs/docs/getstarted/settings.md

 // SCM

-  // Whether to always show the Source Control Provider section.
+  // Controls whether to always show the Source Control Provider section.
   "scm.alwaysShowProviders": false,

   // Controls diff decorations in the editor.